ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 =========

-Having specified the generative process, we would now like to perform inference on the latent variables and model parameters, :math:`\mathbf{z}` and :math:`\theta`, respectively.
+Having specified the generative process, we would now like to perform inference on the latent variables and model parameters :math:`\mathbf{z}` and :math:`\theta`, respectively.
 In particular, our goal is to compute the posterior :math:`p_{\theta}(\mathbf{z} | \mathbf{x})`, the conditional density of the latent variable :math:`\mathbf{z}` given observed variable :math:`\mathbf{x}`.
 Additionally, we wish to optimize the model parameters :math:`\theta` with respect to the marginal likelihood :math:`p_{\theta}(\mathbf{x})`.
-Both depend on the marginal likelihood, which requires marginalizing out the latent variables :math:`\mathbf{z}`.
+Both depend on the marginal likelihood, whose calculation requires marginalizing out the latent variables :math:`\mathbf{z}`.
 In general, this is computational intractable, requiring exponential time to compute.
 Or, it is analytically intractable and cannot be evaluated in closed-form, as it is in our case where the Gaussian prior is non-conjugate to the Bernoulli likelihood.